marler8997/zigup/README.md

 # list the installed compiler versions
 zigup list

-# clean compilers that are not the default, not master, and not marked to keep
+# clean compilers that are not the default, not master, and not marked to keep. when a version is specified, it will clean that version
-zigup clean
+zigup clean [<version>]

 # mark a compiler to keep
 zigup keep <version>

-# un-mark a compiler version to keep
-zigup unkeep <version>
 ```

 # Configuration